NBIS Exposes The Hidden Cost Of AI Data Center Economics

 AI infrastructure becomes a continuous replacement model

 This shifts AI data center infrastructure away from long-duration infrastructure assets toward a continuous replacement cycle, causing new AI data centers to expand the installed base of infrastructure moving toward economic replacement.
-This occurs as newer GPU architectures erode the economic competitiveness of existing infrastructure.

 Scaling AI infrastructure amplifies future capex requirements